 Athletic Training (Pre-Athletic Training)

 The Pre-Athletic Training curriculum is primarily a science-based curriculum which meets the requirements for the Commission on Accreditation of Athletic Training Education (CAATE) accreditation standards for “prerequisite knowledge.”
 This coursework serves as the foundation for study in the professional program of athletic training.
 The student must complete coursework in these areas prior to admission into the professional program.
 This coursework, along with a bachelor’s degree should qualify a student to apply to the majority of professional athletic training programs at the master’s degree level.
 It is important that students check the requirements for their professional school(s) of choice as some require courses in addition to those contained in this concentration.
-In addition, some programs also require that the student take the Graduate Record Examination (GRE) and score at a certain level in ordered to be considered for admission.
+In addition, some programs also require that the student take the Graduate Record Examination (GRE) and score at a certain level in order to be considered for admission.

 Undergraduate Majors to Consider with Pre-Athletic Training